Bhatiatrisha/codegenie/README.md

-# vanshgpt README
+# codegenie README

-This is the README for your extension "vanshgpt".
+This is the README for your extension "codegenie".
 After writing up a brief description, we recommend including the following sections.

 ## Features